-The Infant Program serves approximately 35-infants who are blind or severely visually impaired each year, from birth to age three.
-The Infant Program builds upon the crucial parent/child relationship by teaching parents how to motivate and encourage their children in a number of ways: to initiate independent movement;l to sit and crawl; to overcome their fear of sudden noises; and to be open to new experiences, such as new tactile textures (e.g. solid foods).
-Infants and parents usually attend classes two to three times a week.
+Infant Program (birth to age three), builds upon the crucial parent/child relationship by teaching parents to motivate their babies to sit and crawl; overcome their fear of sudden noises; and be open to new experiences, such as new tactile textures (e.g. solid foods).

-The Educational Preschool Program serves approximately 35 children age three to five years each year.
-The program provides comprehensive, individualized education and training in sensory development, orientation and mobility, occupational therapy (physical development), and speech/language development.
-Classes have a ratio of one staff member to three students and class size is limited to six students.
+Educational Preschool Program provides comprehensive, individualized education and training in sensory development, orientation and mobility, occupational therapy (physical development), and speech/language development.

-The Kindergarten Program serves children ages five to six years old and the 1st & 2nd Grade Program serves six to eight-year-olds.
-A total of 30 children typically are enrolled in these three grades.
-These programs offer a fully inclusive environment, meeting all state curriculum standards for the grade levels while continuing to provide support and expertise relating to visual impairments.
+Kindergarten Program offers a fully inclusive environment, meeting all state curriculum standards for the grade levels while continuing to provide support and expertise relating to visual impairments.

-Due to advances in modern medicine, the biggest change we have seen in our student body is an increase in the number of children facing disabilities in addition to a diagnosis of a visual impairment.
-Our visually impaired students, 79% currently face additional disabilities.
-Our student body reflects the diversity of Los Angeles and our surrounding community.
+The Blind Children’s Center reflects the diversity of Los Angeles and our surrounding community.
 64% Latino; 23% multiracial; 8% Caucasian; 3% African-American; and 2% Asian-American.
-More than 60% of our students are from families with income below the poverty line making our free early intervention servicers especially valuable to these families.
+More than 60% of their students are from families with income below the poverty line.